HydroshieldMKII/Guardian/README.md

 ### Password Recovery

-If you've lost access to your admin account, you can reset credentials using the built-in recovery scripts.
+If you've lost access to your admin account, you can reset credentials from the command line.

 #### Docker